t41372/USEF-TSE/README.md

 show that TSELM achieves excellent results in speech quality and comparable results in speech intelligibility.

-## Pre-requisites

-1. Install [SpeechBrain](https://github.com/speechbrain/speechbrain/tree/main) (We use the Conformer model from it).
-2. Install all dependencies from `requirements.txt`
-3. Download the encoder(WavLM Large and Kmeans) and decoder(Scalable HiFiGAN) checkpoint.
-Details can be found in [Model](#pretrained-model) session.
-4. Download the data and run the scripts following [data/README.md](./data/README.md).

 ### Pretrained Model
 Befor running experiments, we need to download the following frozen pretrained models.